Writers’ Strike Could Devastate Film And TV Production, Lead To ‘Industry Earthquake’

 As Young writes in that letter, “Writers, who are primarily paid by the number of episodes produced, often work just as many weeks on short order series as they did on traditional 22-episode series but are paid for fewer episodes.”

-This has contributed to a 23% decline in average pay for television writers over the last two years.
+This has contributed to a 23 percent decline in average pay for television writers over the last two years.
 An interest in seeing their pay go up, in addition to receiving more generous health care benefits and sturdier job security, are what these writers are trying to negotiate in their contract with the AMPTP.

 If those negotiations fail, odds are high that the writers’ strike will happen.
 That would be a bad thing for the entertainment industry, and especially for the fans who miss out on good programs and productions as a result.